 Mountain meadows occur in relatively flat areas where sediment and water accumulates.
 Meadows habitats are highly diverse, sequester carbon, and often provide habitat for sensitive or threatened species.
 Meadows store and filter water, releasing cool water slowly into the summer months when California needs it the most.
 However, most meadows in the Sierra Nevada have been degraded by past human land use activities.
 Meadows that have degraded due to issues like grazing, climate change, lack of fire, timber harvesting, road and trail building are more susceptible to channel erosion and a lowered groundwater table.
 Because meadows are of both hydrological and ecological importance, SYRCL has taken on the task of assessing and restoring meadows in the Yuba watershed.

-SYRCL works to restore nearly 1000 acres of meadows in the Yuba River watershed including: Loney Meadow, Deer Meadow, Bear Trap Meadow and Van Norden.
+SYRCL has worked and continues to work to restore nearly 1,000 acres of meadows in the Yuba River watershed including: Loney Meadow, Deer Meadow, Beartrap Meadow, Van Norden Meadow, Haskell Fen, Chapman Saddle Meadow, and Freeman Meadow.
 Over the last decade, SYRCL has worked to understand and improve the Yuba watershed meadow ecosystems through meadow assessments, restoration of aspen habitat, restoration of stream and wetland habitat, and to monitor the success of our projects.

 SYRCL receives support for our Yuba Headwaters Meadow Restoration Program from the following: